jessrud/pixie/README.md

 ```
 #### optional initialization values
 following the header, you are allowed to enter a list of integer literals that
-will be pushed ontothe stack when the program starts.
+will be pushed onto the stack when the program starts.
 The values closer to the
 bottom of this list will be closer to thetop of the stack. example:
 ```
 #xFF0000 ; a red pixel